robbie-wasabi/dux/README.md

 When you're done, simply merge your PR and run `dux clean` to remove the worktree.

 **Note:** If a worktree already exists for an issue, simply `cd` into the existing directory.
-Running `dux create` again for the same issue may cause conflicts.
+Running `dux create` with the same `--issue` will reconnect you to the existing worktree instead of creating a duplicate.

 ---